Many people consider filing for bankruptcy after their homes are foreclosed. Bankruptcy can get rid of any remaining debt once you sell your home.

 There's an auction.
 Once the mortgage company complies with state law for providing a notice of default and notice of sale, the property is scheduled for an auction.
 As with a judicial sale, a third party may purchase the property at the auction or the lender may acquire title to the property.

 The homeowner must leave.
 You must vacate the home or the new owner can evict you from the premises.

 If the sale proceeds aren't enough to pay off the mortgage debt, you may still owe a balance to the mortgage company.
 This is called the deficiency balance.
 A deficiency is the difference between the amount owed to the mortgage company and the amount the mortgage company received from the foreclosure sale.

 If the mortgage company doesn't receive full payment of the amount you owe on the mortgage loan, it can request a deficiency judgment.
 The deficiency judgment is a personal judgment that attaches to any other real estate that you might own.
 In addition, some states allow judgment holders to garnish wages or take other actions to collect a judgment debt.

 For homeowners who've just lost their homes, a deficiency judgment is another debt that they can't pay.
 If the mortgage company is allowed to garnish your wages, this can cause substantial hardship that can impair your ability to pay for even your basic living expenses.

 Should I File a Chapter 7 Bankruptcy Case After Foreclosure?

-A Chapter 7 bankruptcy case eliminates the deficiency judgment.
-Deficiency judgments are dischargeable in bankruptcy.
-Therefore, filing a Chapter 7 bankruptcy case can stop wage garnishments and other collection efforts by the mortgage company.
+You may wonder why you would want to file a Chapter 7 bankruptcy if you've already lost your home or you can't afford to keep your home.
+The answer is that deficiency judgments are dischargeable in bankruptcy.
+So filing a Chapter 7 bankruptcy case can eliminate the deficiency judgment.
+Along with that, it can also stop wage garnishments and other collection efforts by the mortgage company.